AKAD0/FFM_XOR/README.md

 This project presents the mathematical apparatus of the FNN architecture to solve XOR problem and the implementing python code.

+IMPORTANT: This project doesn't include the optimization procedure.
+To see how the optimization by Stochastic Gradient Descent works, check my another project by following link: https://github.com/AKAD0/FNN.SGD_MNIST.git

 # 2. Problem
 XOR function via FNN architechture with no use of frameworks.